top of page

 Flipping the Switch: Shifting the Balance of Power: February 26, 2025 | RSVP

 Too often, power is seen as mechanical and transactional, creating barriers to real connections.
-This week we will be continuing our grounding in power facilitated by Elena Letona from Strategy and Partnerships at the Movement Sustainability Commons.
+This week we will be continuing our grounding in power facilitated by movement elder Elena Letona.
 This workshop will guide participants in exploring how power operates in our everyday lives and communities, and how we hold, wield, and transform it.
 Through reflection and practice, we’ll examine power as a shared responsibility, the leadership it requires, and how true solidarity comes from seeing ourselves in each other.
 Whether you're an organizer, advocate, or simply curious about power dynamics, this session will help you sharpen your skills and strengthen your ability to navigate and shift power in any space.
 No campaign experience necessary —just a commitment to learning, reflecting, and practicing together!

 About our Facilitators: